marvinvr/portfolio-v2/src/posts/2023-11-13-wildlife-cameras.md

 The competition placed strict restrictions that no external dataset beyond what was provided could be utilized, although leveraging publicly available, pre-trained computer vision models was permitted.
 Our mission was clear: develop a model that could stand the test of new contexts and help transform the way we protect and study the rich biodiversity of Taï National Park.

 ### Challenges of Wildlife Image Classification
-Classifying images from wildlife cameras stationed deep in the African jungle presents a unique set of challenges, a fact vividly illustrated by the diversity in our own dataset.
+Classifying images from wildlife cameras stationed deep in the African jungle presents a unique set of challenges, a fact illustrated by the diversity in our dataset.
 As we progressed through the images, we learned that each snapshot was a complex puzzle, waiting to be deciphered by our deep learning algorithms.

 ![Example Images]({exampleImage})